shoelace-style/webawesome/docs/pages/experimental/themer.md

     let depth = null
     const matchRegex = /depth_(\d+)_.*\.css$/

+    // Find all import rules in the stylesheet, then find one that matches the naming convention.
     ;[...themeSheet.cssRules].forEach((rule) => {
       if (rule instanceof CSSImportRule) {
         const match = rule.href.match(matchRegex)